SuperOfficeDocs/superoffice-docs/docs/api/archive-providers/reference/quotelineshadowdynamicselectionv2.md

 ---
 uid: QuoteLineShadowDynamicSelectionV2
 title: QuoteLineShadowDynamicSelectionV2
 description: QuoteLine shadow selection archive with OR-able selection groups.
-Each group is represented with the <see cref="T:SuperOffice.CRM.ArchiveLists.Archive.QuoteLineShadowSelectionDynamicProviderSingleCriteriaGroup" />.
+Each group is represented with the <see cref="T -SuperOffice.CRM.ArchiveLists.Archive.QuoteLineShadowSelectionDynamicProviderSingleCriteriaGroup" />.
 keywords:
   - "archive"
   - "provider"